top of page

 The son of God, Jesus of Nazareth, the Messiah, is our Passover sacrificed for us (1Cor.
 5:7).
 He willingly became our Passover by giving his life in our place so that our sins, following our repentance and baptism, can be “passed over” in judgment (i.e., forgiven) (Acts 2:38, 22:16).

-By giving his life for us, he is now able to redeem us from all lawlessness and purify for himself a people for his own possession who would be zealous for good works (1Jn.
+By giving his life for us, he can now redeem us from all lawlessness and purify for himself a people for his own possession who would be zealous for good works (1Jn.
 3:4; Titus 2:14).

 God has commanded His Covenant to eternity (Ps.
 111:9; Ex.
 12:24; Mt.
 26:29).
 Its observance is binding upon all baptised members of the body of Christ, who from baptism are grafted into the commonwealth of Israel, the spiritual temple of God and royal priesthood of the order of Melchizedek (Eph.
 2:12-14; 1Cor.
 3:16-17, 6:19; 2Cor.
 6:16; 1Pet.
 2:9; Heb.
 6:20).

-The Feast of Unleavened Bread commences on the 15th day of the first month when the sun's light can no longer be transmitted, and it is entirely dark.
-Astronomically, this point is referred to as 'End Astronomical Time'.
+Following the Passover, the Feast of Unleavened Bread starts on the 15th day of the first month, when the sun's light can no longer be transmitted and becomes entirely dark.
+This is known astronomically as 'End Astronomical Time'.

 Nothing leavened is to remain in our homes over this period (Ex.
 12:15-20; Lev.
 23:5-8).
 We are to eat unleavened bread on each of the seven days of the Feast.